 sendRaw() function from IRremoteESP8266.

-I covered the mode status LEDs with a plastic cover (made from a cut-up ballpoint pen, painted black), with an INL-3APD80 photodiode to detect brightness changes when cycling through modes.
+I cut a ballpoint pen in half, painted it black, and placed it over the mode status LEDs, with an INL-3APD80 photodiode to detect brightness changes when cycling through modes.
 The photodiode seems to work best in photovoltaic mode, with anode connected to an ADC input, and cathode connected to GND.
 I do a read every 50 microseconds, and average across 1000ms (20000 samples) to get a clean signal.
 Adding a capacitor in parallel with the photodiode reduces the stabilization time; 10nF seems like a good balance between noise and responsiveness, reducing the read time to 100-200ms.

 The point of connecting portable A/Cs to a Nest is: